jmparelman/dynamic-nmf/README.md

 # dynamic-nmf: Dynamic Topic Modeling - for congress 1982-2020

 ### JMP Summary
 The code in this forked repository is generally the same as the original repository.
 The code is slightly modified to work with the processed Hein-Daily collection of the Congressional record, which is not in single text file form.
 This repository also includes the custom code for pre-processing the speeches in the congressional record.
+We are also in the process of porting this NMF method to AWS sagemaker.

 ### Original DG Summary